SiMa-ai/models/README.md

 ```

-The Palette CLI unarchived folder is now available and you can view its contents using `ls`.
-Below steps were done for Palette 1.1 release so you may see the folder `1.1.0_master_B5` or something similar.
-Enter this folder and enter the `sima-cli` folder in it.
-Here on listing the contents, most of installation (`install.sh`), start container (`start.sh`) and stop container (`stop.sh`) scripts must be visible.
-To kicstart the install procedure, issue the `install.sh` command and command line outputs must look similar to below.
+The Palette CLI unarchived folder is now available and its contents can be viewed using `ls`.
+Below steps were done for Palette 1.1 release so, for this release, the folder `1.1.0_master_B5` or something similar must be present.
+Enter the `1.1.0_master_B5` folder and the `sima-cli` folder in it.
+Here on listing the contents, scripts for installation (`install.sh`), starting the container (`start.sh`) and stopping the container (`stop.sh`) scripts should be visible.
+To kickstart the install procedure, issue the `install.sh` command and command line outputs must look similar to below.

 ```